Executive Master of Public Health MPH

 About the Program

-The Executive Master of Public Health (EMPH) is designed for working professionals and offers a convenient class schedule in which students can earn their degree in 21 months.
+The Executive Master of Public Health (EMPH) is an online program with residency requirements designed for working professionals and offers a convenient class schedule in which students can earn their degree in 21 months.
 Whether working in public health, a related health or social service setting, or seeking a career change, the EMPH is tailored for individuals who are committed to advancing their careers and acquiring the knowledge and tools to advance to leadership roles in public health.
 The program is fast-paced, intensive, and demanding, but builds on each individual's former education, work experience, and skills.

 The EMPH covers the major disciplines of public health, including community health and prevention, environmental and occupational health, epidemiology and biostatistics, and health management and policy, with a focus on public health practice.
 In addition to required public health core courses, EMPH students take additional required courses in policy, community assessment, urban health, and cohort-specific seminars.
 Students also choose from a range of electives based on their academic and professional interests.
 Students work together in the second year in their capstone course and complete an Applied Practice Experience which enables them to integrate real-world experience with classroom learning.